kejergador/100DaysOfPython/README.md

 # 100DaysOfPython

-100 days of coding python course by Angela Yu
+All files are exercises and projects from the course "100 Days of Code: The Complete Python Pro Bootcamp for 2022" by Angela Yu